 Auckland’s landscape was transformed in the post-war years.
 Factories moved out to rural land in Penrose, Rosebank Peninsula and South Auckland.
 New low-cost housing followed the growth of industries.
 The most dramatic changes were in South Auckland, where state housing dominated the landscape.

-By the 1970s slum clearance and gentrification of the inner city ousted large numbers of Māori and Pacific Island factory workers to blue-collar suburbs like Te Atatū and Ōtara.
+In the 1970s slum clearance and gentrification of the inner city ousted large numbers of Māori and Pacific Island factory workers, who moved to blue-collar suburbs like Te Atatū and Ōtara.

-With Aucklanders unwilling to abandon suburban space for apartment life, housing spread from Ōrewa to Bombay and Kumeū to Beachlands, and the central city became a desert at night.
-Attempts to limit the sprawl were artificial and fruitless.
+With Aucklanders unwilling to give up suburban space for apartment life, housing spread from Ōrewa to Bombay and Kumeū to Beachlands, and the central city became a desert at night.
+Attempts to limit the sprawl were fruitless.

 Economic deregulation in the mid-1980s caused dramatic changes.
-As banks and finance companies invested in construction, the city became a developer’s paradise where landmark Victorian buildings were levelled for mirror-glass tower blocks.
+As banks and finance companies invested in construction, the city became a developer’s paradise, with landmark Victorian buildings levelled for mirror-glass tower blocks.
 With less need to lobby Wellington’s politicians for protective tariffs and other advantages, many companies relocated their head offices to Auckland.
 The region was now the nerve centre of the national economy.